At which campus can I study this program?

 Accreditation

-The mathematics secondary education program is approved by the Pennsylvania Department of Education and recognized by the National Council of Teachers of Mathematics (NCTM).
-It is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program is approved by the Pennsylvania Department of Education.
+This program is recognized by the Pennsylvania Department of Education (PDE) and the National Council of Teachers of Mathematics (NCTM).

 Professional Licensure/Certification